nmanske/optic/README.md

 -----

-For the sake of my sanity, I will refer to the optional arguments for this program as flags, and the positional argument as options.
+For the sake of my sanity, I will refer to the optional arguments for this program as flags, and the positional arguments as options.

 Contributing
 ============